AnKing-Memberships/anki-remote-decks/README.md

 # Issues

-If you have an issue please file a github issue!
+If you have an issue please file a GitHub issue!
 Thanks

 # Future development